 The Sherlock Holmes Inn

 At The Sherlock Holmes Inn, the menu takes liberties with Sir Arthur Conan Doyle’s legacy.
-The pork ribs are tucked away in Mrs Hudson’s Pantry, with pie, catch or curry of the day.
+The specials are tucked away in Mrs Hudson’s Pantry, with pie, catch or curry of the day.
 Baker Street Regulars include a daily roast with Yorkshire pudding, or veal schnitzel served with slaw, chips and gravy.
-The chicken parmas are reserved for Dr Watson’s Favourites, with a choice of six toppings.
+The chicken parmas are reserved for Dr Watson’s Favourites, with a choice of four toppings.
 To find your way to this convivial British inn, follow the stairs down to the Collins Street basement.

 Captain Melville